nandanamv3/StockIt/README.md

 ### Features:

 • Real-time Inventory: View and manage live stock levels with alerts for low stock.
+It also has a dynamic search bar and stock status filter

 • User Authentication: Secure login for admin/shop owner(s).

-• Product Management: Add, edit, and remove products with ease.
+• Product Management: Add, edit, and remove products with ease, product filter based on category of each product.
+Includes product filtering based on each product's category.

 • Order Handling: Create and manage orders; auto-update inventory on order completion.